More

 Share On

-The blog describes the definition and significance of iOS supervised mode or Apple supervised mode and how organizations can use it to gain better control over enterprise iOS devices.
-If you don’t already have a Scalefusion account, start your free trial today.
+The blog describes the definition and significance of iOS supervised mode, or Apple supervised mode, and how organizations can use it to gain better control over enterprise iOS devices.

-The supervised mode in iOS devices enables to differentiate institution/company-owned devices from personal devices.
-The iOS supervised mode gives institutions and businesses better control over the iOS devices which they own.
+The supervised mode in iOS devices enables differentiation between institution/company-owned devices and personal devices.
+The iOS supervised mode gives institutions and businesses better control over the iOS devices that they own.

-By default, the devices are not supervised, it can be set when you set up a new device.
-Organizations can then install a profile to control what all features can be accessed on that device.
+By default, the devices are not supervised; it can be set when you set up a new device.
+Organizations can then install a profile to control which features can be accessed on that device.

-With the growing enterprise market for Apple iOS, supervision was introduced in iOS 5 as the enterprise market was growing and introducing supervised mode was a way for the organization to gain more control over corporate-owned devices.
-And ever since then, it has been progressively adding and refining restriction with every release.
+With the growing enterprise market for Apple iOS, supervision was introduced in iOS 5 as the enterprise market was growing, and introducing supervised mode was a way for the organization to gain more control over corporate-owned devices.
+And ever since then, it has been progressively adding and refining restrictions with every release.

 Watch how to make an Apple iOS device supervised …